 My first day in Seattle we took a hike – literally – in hopes of encouraging those irregular contractions into something more.
 They drove into the city centre to give me a taste of the West Coast.
 Then we went to their home and called the midwife for a check up.
 She came over with a bag of goodies and some encouraging words to help labour pick up.
 The other kids dropped in to say hello (they were staying with grandparents nearby).

 Go Time.
 Or Not

 2:30am – I receive word that it’s go time.
 “The midwives are on their way back and Joey is filling up the birthing tub.”
 There’s a lot of excitement in the air.
 Unfortunately, all that excitement cause the labour to stall.
 Beth and Joey try a sunrise walk with some coffee to get things going again, but soon it’s obvious that baby has taken a break.
 The midwives head out (to another birth, coincidentally) and momma and dad go for a small rest.

 Later that morning – Contractions hit in full force.
 Then disappear without warning.
 This is becoming a pattern.
 Weird.

 Lunch Time – Momma decides to just enjoy the day as though nothing is happening.
 (Good idea, in my opinion).
 So we head out to one of dad’s favourite bakeries.
-It’s apparent to me before we even leave that active labour has begun now for good, but since no one wants to get their hopes up we head out, and try to act as non-chalant as possible as contraction after contraction leaves Beth speechless in the middle of the cafe.
+It seems to me that Beth is in active labour even before we even leave, but since no one wants to get their hopes up we head out and try to act as nonchalant as possible.
+Contraction after contraction leaves Beth speechless in the middle of the cafe.
 It’s time to head home and call those midwives back.
+Again.